-- for independent schools (including academies and free schools): Part 4 of the Schedule to the Education (Independent School Standards) Regulations 2014 - for colleges: Regulations 20-25 and the Schedule to the Further Education (Providers of Education) (England) Regulations 200643 - for non-maintained special schools: Regulation 3 and Paragraph 6 of Part 1 and Paragraph 18 of Part 2 of the Schedule to the Education (Non-Maintained Special Schools) (England) Regulations 2015.
+- for maintained schools: Regulations 12(7) and 24(7) and Schedule 2 to the School Staffing (England) Regulations 2009 and the School Staffing (England) Amendment Regulations 2013 (applied to pupil referral units through the Education (Pupil Referral Units) (Application of Enactments) (England) Regulations 2007) - for independent schools (including academies and free schools): Part 4 of the Schedule to the Education (Independent School Standards) Regulations 2014 - for colleges: Regulations 20 to 25 and the Schedule to the Further Education (Providers of Education) (England) Regulations 2006 (16 to 19 academies and free schools are covered through their funding agreements) - for non-maintained special schools: Regulation 3 and paragraph 6 of Part 1 and paragraph 18 of Part 2 of the Schedule to the Education (Non-Maintained Special Schools) (England) Regulations 2015

 If a school or college has concerns about an existing staff member's suitability to work with children or learners, it should carry out all relevant checks as if the person were a new member of staff.
 Similarly, if a person working at the school or college moves from a post that was not regulated activity into work that is regulated activity, the relevant checks for the regulated activity must be carried out.
-Apart from these circumstances, in respect of existing staff the school or college is not required to request a DBS check or barred list check.
+Apart from these circumstances, in respect of existing staff, the school or college is not required to request a DBS check or barred list check.
 The only requirement for those appointed before March 2002 is that they must have been List 99 checked.
 DBS checks became mandatory for the entire maintained schools workforce from 12 May 2006 (September 2003 for independent schools, including academies).

-While registered early years providers are not required to keep a single central record, they are still required to obtain the relevant information to confirm the suitability of those caring for children.
-The requirements are set out in the 'Statutory framework for the Early Years Foundation Stage' and are referenced earlier in this document.
+While registered early years providers are not required to keep a single central record, they are still required to get the relevant information to confirm the suitability of those caring for children.
+The requirements are set out in the 'Statutory framework for the early years foundation stage' and are referenced earlier in this document.